 Frequently Ask Questions

+- Where can I find my membership number?
 In order to confirm your account you will need to create a USA Karate Membership Account.
 Visit USANKF.org and click on member resources, create an account with the same email address used to register your account and login.
 Once logged in you will see all your membership numbers of athletes associated with your account.
 If any accounts are missing simply email us at email@example.com and let us know what members should be under your account and we can associate them for you.

+- I am having trouble uploading my photo, the cart won’t accept it.
 This is caused by uploading too large of a photo.
 Today’s high tech consumer cameras are often in the 8 megapixel to 15+ megapixel range, this can produce photos easily in excess of 2 megabytes.
 This is too large for our application to handle efficiently so you need to resize the photo to 72dpi, 200x233 resolution, or at least get the size down below 2mb.
 If you don’t have the ability to resize an existing photo we recommend taking a new photo and turning your resolution all the way down, select the lowest megapixel setting (mp), and select the lowest quality for the photo.
 This will allow even the high end cameras to take a small enough photo to upload to us.

+- Can I confirm my registration?
 Yes.
-You can confirm your registration online by going to www.usankf.org and selecting “confirm registrations” on the main page.
+You can confirm your registration online by going to www.usakarateopen.com and selecting “confirm registrations” on the main page.
 You simply search using your membership number and confirm your registration.
 If you have registered online, you will receive an “order confirmation” via email in addition to being taken to a confirmation screen at the conclusion of the registration process.
 If you do not receive the confirmation email, please check your spam filter.

 If you completed the paper application and mailed your registration, it will take approximately 10 business days for your registration to appear online using the website.
 Because of the volume of paper registrations, we can not confirm your registration any sooner than it would appear online.
-Please note that there is a $30 paper handling fee, to avoid this please use the online search to confirm your registration.
+Please note that there is a $25 paper handling fee, to avoid this please use the online search to confirm your registration.

+- What if I confirm my registration and it is incorrect?
 If the registration appears to be incorrect online, simply check the box next to the athlete name and select EDIT.
 You can then go in and make changes to your registration.
 Don’t forget to CHECKOUT if you made any changes affecting your balance, otherwise your registration will be marked as incomplete.

+- What if I make a mistake during registration, do I have to pay a change fee?
 Yes, a late/change fee will be charged, unless the mistake is a minor clerical error or is the result of a mistake by the USA Karate Staff.

-Yes, however it is strongly recommend whoever picks up the athlete pass review it carefully for mistakes.
+- Can someone else pick up my competitor pass for me?
+Yes, however it is strongly recommended whomever picks up the athlete pass review it carefully for mistakes.
 If the pass is accepted and is later found to be incorrect, a late/change fee will be assessed to make corrections.

+- What are the skill levels and how do I know which skill level I should compete in?
 The skill levels are to help keep the competition a level playing field for all competitors.
 USA Karate is committed to giving every athlete the opportunity for success in the ring, so some changes have been made to the skill level descriptions.
 Here is a description of the skill levels:

 - Beginner – 8th kyu and under/Less than 1 year of training